Customising your Koha catalogue 2025

 8. Quote of the day

-9. Reach your patrons in their language
+9. Reach your users in their language

 Custom OPAC content that can be edited under ‘Tools’ > ‘HTML customisations’ and ‘Tools’ > ‘News’ can be uploaded in any language installed for your Koha.
 The languages available to view the OPAC are set using the OPACLanguages system preference.
-The ‘HTML customisations’ and ‘News’ tools will allow you to create custom content in any of the languages checked in OPACLanguages.

 We are proud to have supported the development of a plugin to install Australian Indigenous languages to Koha.
 This plugin was sponsored by the Education Services Australia Schools Catalogue Information Service (SCIS) team.